mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 #### Creating our first unit test

 So this is the time, we create our first unit test.
-Let's get back to the Customer class i showed you earlier.
+Let's get back to the Customer class I showed you earlier.
 When we think of a possible path through the code, the most obvious one is what is often called the "happy path".
 This means that we write a test that will check if the positive situation of the code that we want to test is executed correctly.
 In our case, where we want to unit test the <code>isGoodCustomer</code> method of the customer class, this would be:

 * A customer is good if there a at least one related order